lindsayevanslee/whomds/cran-comments.md

 ## Update

 This is an updated package version.
+Package was previously archived on CRAN after downstream dependency CDM was archived.

-In this version I addressed the following feedback from CRAN:
+In this version I implemented the changes as described in NEWS.md

-* Updated DESCRIPTION to list GPL-3 license and put WHO license info in LICENSE.note

-I also made the following minor changes:

-* Referred to package installation from CRAN
-* Added NEWS.md file

 ## Test environments
-* macOS Big Sur 11.6 (local install), R 4.0.3
+* macOS Monterey 12.3.1 (local install); R 4.2.0
-* ubuntu 16.04.7 LTS (on travis-ci), R 4.0.2
-* macOS Big Sur 10.16 (on travis-ci), R 4.1.2
+* macOS 11.6.5 (GitHub Actions); R 4.2.0
-* Windows Server 2012 R2 x64 (on appveyor), R 4.1.2 Patched
+* Microsoft Windows Server 2022 10.0.20348 (GitHub Actions); R 4.2.0 and R 3.6.3
+* ubuntu 18.04.6 (Github Actions);  R devel r82390, R 4.2.0, R 4.1.3, R 4.0.5, R 3.6.3
 * win-builder (devel and release)

 ## R CMD check results

-* This is a new release.

 There were no ERRORs or WARNINGs.